 I know that’s not just me.

 Brownies are the same way.
 There’s a type of brownie for everyone.
 What’s yours?
 What’s your go-to brownie when you are having “one of those days?”
-Please, let me know.
-I love to talk food!

 Leave a Reply